tnichols217/notes/Chem 111/7 - Solubility.md

 - Temperature
 	- Gasses increase in temp => decrease in solubility
 	- Solids and liquids, not a rule, but most increase in temp => increase in solubility
-- Pressure increase in pressure =>
+- Pressure increase in pressure => increase in solubility proportionally